dukenst2006/php-challenge/README.md

   You can use `email: test@gmail.com`, `pwd: secret`

 - Run `php artisan passport:install`.
-Note client_id & client_secret provided. it will required to get API authorizations from `/api/docs` endpoint
+Note Client ID & Client secret provided. it will required to get API authorizations from `/api/docs` endpoint

 - Run `php artisan import-customers:csv` to import customers from customers.csv file.
 NB: latitude & longitude will be fill from Google map API

-- To run the tests use `Make sure update the .env.testing file`:
+- To run the tests use:
   ```bash
   $ php artisan test
   ```
+  `Make sure update the .env.testing file`

  ### DEMO
  - SPA Demo